 Online farm stress training is free and open to the public

 What is farm stress and how can you help?
-With the current uncertainties the farming community is facing, it’s likely you or a fellow farmer could experience effects of stress.
-You or someone you know may be struggling with stress, anxiety, depression, burnout, indecision or thoughts of suicide.
+With the current uncertainties the farming community is facing, it’s likely that you or a fellow farmer could experience effects of stress.
+You or someone you know may be struggling with stress, anxiety, depression, burnout, indecision, or thoughts of suicide.
 Would you know what to say or do if you were personally experiencing or confronted with those situations?

-Recognizing the high levels of stress affecting America’s farmers and ranchers, Michigan State University Extension has partnered with others from the USDA’s Cooperative Extension System, Farm Credit, American Farm Bureau Federation and National Farmers Union to create a free online course that is now available and open to the public.
+Recognizing the high levels of stress affecting America’s farmers and ranchers, Michigan State University Extension has partnered with others from the USDA’s Cooperative Extension System, Farm Credit, American Farm Bureau Federation, and National Farmers Union to create a free online course that is now available and open to the public.

-About the course
+About the Course

-PLEASE NOTE: The information presented in this course is for informational purposes only and should not be construed as professional medical or public health advice, or other advice for any particular issue or subject.
+PLEASE NOTE: The information presented in this course is for informational purposes only and should not be construed as professional medical or public health advice, or other advice for any issue or subject.
 If you have any concerns about a particular mental health condition, please seek help from licensed providers.